apache/lucene-solr/solr/README.txt

    folder included on your command path.
 To test this, issue a "java -version" command from your shell (command prompt) and verify that the Java version is 1.6 or later.

-2. Download the Apache Ant binary distribution (1.7.x, not 1.6.x, not 1.8.x) from http://ant.apache.org/
+2. Download the Apache Ant binary distribution (1.7.x, not 1.6.x, not 1.8.x) from
-   You will need Ant installed and the $ANT_HOME/bin (Windows: %ANT_HOME%\bin) folder included on your command path.
+   http://ant.apache.org/  You will need Ant installed and the $ANT_HOME/bin (Windows:
+   %ANT_HOME%\bin) folder included on your command path.
 To test this, issue a "ant -version" command from your shell (command prompt) and verify that Ant is available.

-   Install Apache Ivy binary distribution (2.2.0) from http://ant.apache.org/ivy/ You will need to place ivy-2.2.0.jar file in ~/.ant/lib.
+   You will also need to install Apache Ivy binary distribution (2.2.0) from http://ant.apache.org/ivy/ and place ivy-2.2.0.jar file in ~/.ant/lib -- if you skip this step, the Solr build system will offer to do it for you.

 3. Download the Apache Solr distribution, linked from the above web site.
    Unzip the distribution to a folder of your choice, e.g. C:\solr or ~/solr